 Obviously, you want to make sure your main call-to-action links to the right page.
 We now do this obsessively whenever we’re getting ready to send a new email.
 But also, checking all the other links should be at the top of your mind.

-Your social media icons, your “View in browser” and “Unsubscribe” links and any other links you may have sprinkled in your copy — do they all work properly?
+Your Facebook, Linkedin and Instagram icons, your “View in browser” and “Unsubscribe” links, and any other links you may have sprinkled in your copy — do they all work properly?
 You can test them manually, or, if you need more reassurance, use a tool like Litmus.

 Apart from links, Litmus also investigates whether your email renders well on all devices.